paragao/analyze-financial-docs/README.md

 &nbsp;
 # Before you begin
-## Create the lab environment
+## Creating the lab environment
 There are two scenarios you can follow here:

- **a.
+ * **a.
 You are attending an AWS event and an AWS architect has provided you with credentials to an account**
      * If this is your case, you should already been provided with an account, credentials, and the required steps to login to the AWS Console.
      * You can skip this step and go to Step Two

- **b.
+ * **b.
 You want to run this code by yourself in your own account**
      * first you need to access you AWS Console.
 Please login to an account before proceeding.
      * then use [this AWS Cloudformation template](https://github.com/paragaoaws/analyze-financial-docs/blob/main/base-template.yaml) to deploy the solution in your account
      * fill out the required parameters and click "Next" on the other prompts until you can click on "Create Stack" at the end.
      * make sure you allow AWS Cloudformation to create IAM resources in your behalf.

 &nbsp;
 # The workshop guide
 The following diagram has been deployed in your account:

 ![]()

-&nbsp;
 Although this might seem a complete diagram, there are parts that are missing in order for the solution to run.
 Now we need to follow the steps below in order to complete it:

 &nbsp;